 Basseterre, St. Kitts, August 22, 2017 (SKNIS): The St. Kitts and Nevis National Council on Drug Abuse Prevention (NACDAP) is partnering with the Ministry of Education and a number of other organizations to sensitize the youth population on the misuse and abuse of substances through the use of dance, music, drama and drums, as part of the 34th Anniversary Independence celebrations.

-Karimu Byron, Director of NACDAP, said that her organization is pleased to be collaborating with the Ministry of Education for the upcoming Independence theatre arts production in September, adding that it is a great opportunity for her and her team to “continue to spread the message with regards to drug prevention and drug awareness”, as it is important for the young people to grasp a better understanding of the dangers of using substances.
+Karimu Byron, Director of NACDAP, said that her organization is pleased to be collaborating with the Ministry of Education for the upcoming Independence theatre arts production in September, adding that it is a great opportunity for her and her team to “continue to spread the message with regards to drug prevention and drug awareness”, as it is important for the young people to grasp a better understanding of the dangers of using substances, so they can be aware of what do while Helping A Friend Who Misuses Drugs Or Alcohol.

 “During the Independence celebrations, on the 14th of September, the Ministry of Education will be hosting the choir festivities, and the Coordinator, Mr. MJ Byron, is eager to present some form of drug awareness message within that performance,” said Director Byron.
 “There is also the dance and the drum section and all the coordinators are on board to present some form of drug prevention and drug awareness message, so as to help us curtail the challenges, the social issues that we have been seeing as a result of the increased use of substances.
 Of course, this one is addressing primarily the youth, but also others who would be in attendance at the event.”